Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity

 Given $(M,R,I)$ as above and a non-negative integer $d$, define a sequence of functions $F_n(M, R, I, d)$, where for a complex number $y$,

 Since $M/I^{[p^n]}M$ has only finitely many non-zero graded pieces, each $F_n(M,R,I,d)$ is a polynomial in $e^{-iy/p^n}$, hence is an entire function.
 When the context is clear, we suppress one or more of the parameters among $M, R, I, d$ in the notation $F_n(M,R,I,d)$.
-Whenever there is no explicit reference to the parameter $d$ in $F_n(M,R,I,d)$, it should be understood that $d= \text{dim}(M)$.\\\\ The goal in this section is to prove the following result: \begin{theorem} Fix a triplet $(M,R,I)$, where $R$ is a finitely generated $\N$-graded $k$-algebra (see \Cref{Notation}), $I$ is a finite co-length homogeneous ideal, and $M$ is a finitely generated $\Z$-graded $R$-module.
+Whenever there is no explicit reference to the parameter $d$ in $F_n(M,R,I,d)$, it should be understood that $d= \text{dim}(M)$.\\\\ The goal in this section is to prove the following result: \begin{theorem} Fix a triple $(M,R,I)$, where $R$ is a finitely generated $\N$-graded $k$-algebra (see \Cref{Notation}), $I$ is a finite co-length homogeneous ideal, and $M$ is a finitely generated $\Z$-graded $R$-module.
 The sequence of functions $(F_n(M,R,I, \text{dim}(M)))_n$, where

 converges for every complex number $y$.
-Furthermore, the convergence is uniform on every compact subset of the complex plane and the limit is an entire function. \end{theorem} \Cref{the main theorem} motivates the next definition. \begin{definition} The \textit{Frobenius-Poincar\'e function} of the triplet $(M,R,I)$ is the limit of the convergent sequence of functions as defined in \Cref{the main theorem}.
-The Frobenius-Poincar\'e function of the triplet $(M,R,I)$ is denoted by $F(M,R,I, \text{dim}(M))$ or alternately $F(M,R,I)$ or just $F(M)$ when the other parameters are clear from the context. \end{definition} Before giving examples of Frobenius-Poincar\'e functions, we single out a limit computation. \begin{lemma} Given a complex number $a$, the sequence of functions $(p^n(1-e^{-aiy/p^n}))_n$ converges to the function $g(y)= aiy$ and the convergence is uniform on every compact subset of the complex plane. \end{lemma} \begin{proof} Once we use the power series expansion of $e^{-aiy/p^n}$ at the origin to describe the sequence, the result becomes apparent. \end{proof} \begin{example} Consider the $\N$-graded polynomial ring in one variable $R= \mathbb{F}_p[X]$ where $X$ has degree $\delta \in \N$ and elements of $\mathbb{F}_p$ have degree zero.
-Take $I$ to be the ideal generated by $X$.
-Then, for any nonzero $y \in \mathbb{C}$,
+Furthermore, the convergence is uniform on every compact subset of the complex plane and the limit is an entire function. \end{theorem} \Cref{the main theorem} motivates the next definition. \begin{definition} The \textit{Frobenius-Poincar\'e function} of the triple $(M,R,I)$ is the limit of the convergent sequence of functions as defined in \Cref{the main theorem}.
+The Frobenius-Poincar\'e function of the triple $(M,R,I)$ is denoted by $F(M,R,I, \text{dim}(M))$ or alternately $F(M,R,I)$ or just $F(M)$ when the other parameters are clear from the context. \end{definition} Before giving examples of Frobenius-Poincar\'e functions, we single out a limit computation. \begin{lemma} Given a complex number $a$, the sequence of functions $(p^n(1-e^{-iay/p^n}))_n$ converges to the function $g(y)= iay$ and the convergence is uniform on every compact subset of the complex plane. \end{lemma} \begin{proof}